jmai28/ReadyToRumble/README.md

 ## English or pseudocode description of algorithm
 ```
-if no possible path to take // maybe put this in maze solver
-  return false;
 if the starting position is the treasure // base case
   record the solution
 else // recursive case